Zuma warns against ‘denial’ over S.African land

 As in other African countries, land is a sensitive issue in South Africa where state reforms have failed to shift the bulk of land from the white minority 18 years after the end of apartheid.

-Mulder caused a stir in parliament on Wednesday when he argued that blacks migrating from the equator had met white settlers moving from the western Cape in more central region towards the east.
+Mulder caused a stir in parliament on Wednesday when he argued that blacks migrating from the equator had met white settlers moving from the western Cape in more central region toward the east.

 “There is sufficient proof that there were no Bantu-speaking people in the Western Cape and northwestern Cape,” he said.